 Yeah, of course, we tell Putin, of course.

-Um, but they didn't care.
+But they didn't care.

 They didn't care.

-It's the most it's the irony and insult in all of this is that the phony Clinton bought and paid for with funneled money through a law firm to an op research group to Christopher Steele, a foreign agent that put together Russian lies.
+It's the most, it's the irony and insult in all of this is that the phony Clinton bought and paid for with funneled money through a law firm to an op research group to Christopher Steele, a foreign agent that put together Russian lies.

-And then, of course, well, don't tell the FISA court that, of course, we never verified any of this or corroborate corroborated any of this.
+And then, of course, well, don't tell the FISA court that, of course, we never verified any of this or corroborated any of this.

-And don't absolutely don't tell the FISA court Hillary paid for it, and don't tell anybody that Christopher Steele hates Trump.
+And don't absolutely don't tell the FISA court Hillary paid for it.

 So, you know, all of that happened.